New York City eyes June 8 for first phase of reopening

 Cuomo said virology experts had reviewed infection and hospitalization data and cleared the North Country, Finger Lakes, central New York, Mohawk Valley and Southern Tier to enter the second phase of reopening.

-Guidance for businesses entering the second phase requires barbers and hair stylists to get tested every two weeks and limits services to hair only — no facials, manicures or massages.

-Employees returning to offices should expect daily screenings, including temperature checks, and will have to work behind barriers if six feet of separation isn’t possible.
-Retail stores must close self-serve sampling stations and other shared amenities and can prohibit customers without masks.
+Barbers and hair stylists will need to get tested every two weeks and retail stores must close shared amenities including self-serve sampling stations and bars, under Friday’s guidance.
+Store owners can prohibit customers without masks.

-The reopening announcements followed a day of confusion that had businesses in several upstate regions making plans to welcome customers Friday — only to be told late Thursday they could not.
+The announcements followed a day of confusion that had businesses in several regions making plans to welcome customers Friday — only to be told late Thursday they could not.

 County leaders learned on a 7 p.m. call with state officials that public health experts hired by the state would have to sign off on the next phase of reopening, but it was unclear when that would happen, Oneida County Executive Anthony Picente said.

-While some businesses delayed their reopening plans, others opened as planned, before the state gave the official OK, Picente said by phone Friday, adding he told them he would not move to stop them.
+While some businesses delayed their reopening plans, others opened as planned, Picente said by phone Friday, adding he told them he would not move to stop them.

 “These are businesses that have spent a great deal of money in preparing for a reopening, and then to tell them at the 11th hour … that different criteria was being looked at or that some other experts were going to look at data — we didn’t know any of that,” the Republican county executive said.